zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-graalvm-intro/tutorial/graalvm-on-arm.md

     09:59:18.558 [main] INFO  io.micronaut.runtime.Micronaut - Startup completed in 18ms.
 Server Running: http://localhost:8080
     ```

-  The naive image is more than 40 times faster, starting in just 18 milliseconds.
+  The naive image is more than **40 times faster**, starting in just 18 milliseconds.

   The key takeaway here is that regardless of how simple or complex your application is, GraalVM native images can give you an immediate performance boost.
 Combined with the latest Arm-based compute shapes and GraalVM Enterprise, Oracle Cloud Infrastructure provides an unmatched platform for building and evolving your enterprise workloads.

 ## Next Steps